Usuy-Leon/Cover_Slips_thickness_Detector/README.md

 # Cover_Slips_thickness_Detector_Shinya-blades_

->“In good Objectives, small departures in cover glass thickness or refractive index produce a disproportionately large optical path error, reducing image contrast and resolution.”
+>“Small changes in cover glass thickness or refractive index produce a disproportionately large optical path error, reducing image contrast and resolution.”
 — Inoué, S. & Spring, K. R., Video Microscopy, 2nd ed., Plenum Press (1997), §2.5.2

 This gadget is like a tiny playground for cover slips, featuring two razor-thin steel blades acting as barriers, with a shim creating a precise offset.
 When you drop a cover slip into the gap,  Geometry happens and makes the cover slip to tilt depending on its thickness.
 Even hair-thin differences in thickness become easy-to-read